 The children applauded and the room emptied out.

 I owe a great deal of gratitude to Sakue herself, of course, for her time, patience and courage.
-I also need to thank the Nagasaki Tourism Board, JTB Kyushu and KLM, whose recent flight route connecting Amsterdam to Fukuoka has opened access between Europe and Kyushu.
+I also need to thank the Nagasaki Tourism Board, JTB Kyushu and KLM, partners for the trip.

 As always, as ever, I remain free to write whatever I like on this site.